"Moving in the Dark"

 "Look," Scott said with a gulp.
 "That I mean is that I want both of you.
 For different reasons, yeah.
 But both of you."

 Cora dropped her arms and looked away.
 She took a couple of steps into the grass and sat down, facing away from him.
 She knew the rest of this conversation would be easier for her if she didn't have to look at him.

 "You make joining a pack sound like such an easy thing to do," she said with a sigh.
-"And maybe for you, it is.
+"And maybe for you it is.
 But not for me, okay?
 My first pack, my family…they were all killed.
 Well, at least I'd thought they were all dead.
-I had no idea that Derek and Peter survived.
+I had no idea Derek and Peter survived.
 So I spent a long time mourning them.
-And then my next pack, the one that took me in, raised me to be the kind of wolf I am today, the ones who protected me and taught me how to control myself on the full moon, well.
-They were all killed, too.
+And then my next pack, the one that took me in, raised me to be the kind of wolf I am today, the ones who protected me and taught me how to control myself on the full moon…well.
+They were all killed too.
 Slaughtered, every man, woman, and child.
 For no other reason than Deucalion wanting to take me away as leverage against Derek.
 And I'm still mourning them.
 Now I know that neither of these events were my fault.
 I know this.
 I didn't cause them.
-The rational side of my brain…well…it realizes this.
-But you can't even being to imagine how it feels to be me, the survivor of two dead packs.
+The rational side of my brain…it realizes this.
+But you can't even begin to imagine how it feels to be me, the survivor of two dead packs.
 I guess it's called 'survivor's guilt' or whatever.
 But the point is that it hurts.
 Not having a pack hurts.
 But joining a new one?
-To make those sorts of connections with new packmates, again…it's scary, okay?
+To make those sorts of connections with new packmates again…it's scary, okay?
 I'm just not sure I'm ready for that.
 Because if something happens, if we lost anyone else…I don't know how much more mourning I can do right now, okay?"